Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 Due to the confined nature of the caves, entry times are staggered, so it’s advisable to book tickets ahead of time.

-Cairngorm Mountain, in the heart of the Cairngorms National Park, is Scotland’s favourite mountain destination – and the ski area here is the ultimate winter playground.
+Cairngorm Mountain, in the heart of the Cairngorms National Park, is Scotland’s most impressive mountain destination – and the ski area here is the ultimate winter playground.

 With over 30km of piste runs, 10 surface lifts, and freestyle terrain, the Cairngorms are the perfect place for beginners and experts alike to enjoy an unforgettable winter snowsports experience.